-Another delay expected in Harvey Weinstein extradition
+Another delay granted for Harvey Weinstein extradition

 BUFFALO, N.Y.
-(AP) — Convicted former movie producer Harvey Weinstein is expected to appear briefly via video from a New York prison Friday as part of legal efforts to send him to California to face sexual assault charges.
+(AP) — Convicted former movie producer Harvey Weinstein will remain in a New York prison for now after his lawyers and prosecutors agreed Friday to postpone efforts to send him to California to face sexual assault charges.

-Authorities say the extradition proceeding, originally scheduled for August, likely will be postponed again, this time until April 9.
+Weinstein appeared via video from prison before Erie County Court Judge Kenneth Case, who, because of the worsening pandemic, agreed to postpone Weinstein’s extradition hearing until April 9.

+Seated at a table at the maximum-security Wende Correctional Facility east of Buffalo, Weinstein, wearing a maroon polo shirt and face mask, spoke only briefly in response to a series of questions from the judge.
+He waved his hand and shook his head in objection to a news station’s request to allow a television camera in the courtroom.
+The judge kept the camera out but allowed media to record the video proceedings.

 Weinstein, 68, is serving a 23-year prison sentence after being convicted in New York City earlier this year on charges of rape and sexual assault against two women.